You are here

 What and who is at risk?

-The Trump Administration leaked a draft proposal in early 2018 that would change the longstanding federal immigration rule about “public charge” by expanding the types of programs which could be counted towards an individual’s public charge determination.
-These regulations if proposed, would jeopardize the status of millions of California’s immigrants including those who use or whose children use health, housing, nutrition and other key safety net services.
-Under the leaked draft rule, immigrants here lawfully could be passed over for permanent residency (ie. a green card) and possibly deported, if they use Medicaid (Medi-Cal in California), access subsidies in Covered California, food stamps or tax credits, amongst other non-cash government benefits.
-Parents with U.S. citizen children who access health care or other benefits could also see their permanent residency applications jeopardized.
+On September 22nd, the Trump Administration issued a press statement announcing the release of proposal that would change the longstanding federal immigration rule about “public charge” by expanding the types of programs which could be counted towards an individual’s public charge determination.
+These regulations if proposed, would jeopardize the status of millions of California’s immigrants including those who use health, housing, nutrition and other key safety net services.
+Under the press release, immigrants here lawfully could be passed over for permanent residency (ie. a green card) and possibly deported, if they use Medi-Cal (with limited exceptions for emergency Medi-Cal and for certain disability services related to education), Medicare Part D Low Income Subsidy, food stamps or other benefits including long-term care or housing assistance.
+The Department of Homeland Security is requesting comments on whether accessing the Children’s Health Insurance Program should be included in the final rule.
 The rule would impact immigrants in the U.S. on a visa or those seeking to extend or change their temporary nonimmigrant status in the U.S.

 What is the current status?